65 Traditional British foods to try on your trip

 Gypsy tart

-From Kent, this little pie’s filling is made from evaporated milk, muscovado (dark brown) sugar and a shortcrust pastry.
+From Kent, this little pie is also known as Kentish Tart and the pie’s filling is made from evaporated milk, muscovado (dark brown) sugar and a shortcrust pastry.
 It is teeth achingly sweet and made even sweeter when condensed milk is used.

 Heavy cake or Hevva cake